NREL/rex/examples/NREL_Data/README.rst

 ------------------------------

 If you are not at NREL, you can't just download these files.
-They are massive and downloading the full files would crash your computer.  the easiest way to access this data is probably with ``fsspec``, which allows you to access files directly on S3 with only one additional installation and no server setup.
+They are massive and downloading the full files would crash your computer.
+The easiest way to access this data is probably with ``fsspec``, which allows you to access files directly on S3 with only one additional installation and no server setup.
 However, this method is slow.
 The most performant method is via ``HSDS``.